 - Gain valuable support and network with students from all over the world

-- Immediate feedback for final online assessment
+- Immediate feedback for the final online assessment

 - certificate of completion issued immediately

-- Administrative and technical support available online
+- Administrative and technical support is available online

 No formal prerequisites.
 Few people have been taught good communication skills.
 You will need the ability to observe the effect of your words on others and have the patience and commitment to practice new ways of communicating, if necessary.

 - Professional records

 - Attending behavior

 - Listening skills

 - Transition to parenthood